 - Parking locations marked VISITOR are specifically designated for visitors to the University.
 The use of these parking locations by a registered student or University employee is prohibited except 3 p.m. to 7 a.m.
 The President’s reserved zone is reserved 24 hours a day, and unauthorized vehicles may be towed at the owner’s expense.

 - All parking lots – including but not limited to Baseball and Softball Lots – individuals park at their own risk.
 Louisiana Tech University assumes no liability for damage to a vehicle or its contents, included but not limited to damage resulting from operating a vehicle, acts of nature, vandalism, theft or flying objects such as rocks, baseballs or softballs.

-- Students living in Campus Apartments (University Park, Park Place, Legacy Park, Aswell Commons, Dudley Commons) during the summer who were enrolled for spring and are pre-registered for fall will be bound by all vehicle regulations as if they were enrolled for classes.
+- Students living in Campus Apartments (University Park, Park Place, Legacy Park, Robinson Commons, Potts Commons, Cottingham Apartments, Richardson Apartments, Mitchell Apartments) during the summer who were enrolled for spring and are pre-registered for fall will be bound by all vehicle regulations as if they were enrolled for classes.

 Penalties for Louisiana Tech Moving and Parking Violations

 For parking fines, moving violations, and handicap parking fines, contact the Traffic Office at 257-2921.

 Penalties apply even though a ticket was not found on the automobile or other mode of transportation.

 NOTE:Penalties for Louisiana Uniform Citation, which may also be issued by University Police Officers, are set by City Court.

 - Tickets not paid within 48 hours will receive a $5 late fee per ticket.
 Saturdays, Sundays, and holidays are not counted in computing the 48 hours.
 These penalties apply to the faculty, staff, students, and employees connected with the University.
 When in violation of parking rules, the registrant is solely responsible.